1nm1/portfolio/README.md

 ## About My Portfolio

-This is my portfolio for all things related to data engineering, data science, and software development
+This is my portfolio for all things related to data engineering, data science, and software development.

+My portfolio contains a mixture of completed projects, projects in development, and technical notes.

 Related content is grouped into folders and specific projects are listed within.
 The specific file and directory information can be seen below: